-Within the framework of a partnership between the Musée Barbier-Mueller and the Musée d'Ethnographie de Genève reflecting the connection between their respective temporary exhibitions, a Barbu Müller from the Barbier-Mueller collection will take up residence at the exhibition "Jean Dubuffet, a Barbarian in Europe" on May 8, 2020, after being exhibited at the Musée Barbier-Mueller.
-From that date, and until September 27, 2020, the ticket for admission to the Musée Barbier-Mueller will allow free entry to the MEG exhibition.
+Within the framework of a partnership between the Musée Barbier-Mueller and the Musée d'Ethnographie de Genève reflecting the connection between their respective temporary exhibitions, a Barbu Müller from the Barbier-Mueller collection will take up residence at the exhibition "Jean Dubuffet, a Barbarian in Europe" from September 8, 2020 to February 28, 2021, after being exhibited at the Musée Barbier-Mueller.
+From September 8 to November 1, 2020, the ticket for admission to the Musée Barbier-Mueller will allow free entry to the MEG exhibition.